 Hi! and Thank you for inquiring about my photography packages.
-I except only two weddings a month and am also a portrait and editorial photographer, I tend to book up fast, please contact me at your earliest convenience to see if your day is available.
+I accept only two weddings a month and I tend to book up fast, please contact me at your earliest convenience to see if your day is available.

 Interested in my Commercial and Editorial work?
 Feel free to drop me a line at the contact below.

 My approach to photography is quite relaxed and a bit intuitive.

 Keeping with that method, each wedding that I photograph is tailored to fit the personality of the couple to be wedded.
 If you have ideas for options that I’ve left out, just ask- and most likely you shall receive.

 I sincerely feel that your wedding day should always be about You and Your Greatest Love, then your closest friends and your wonderful family.

 That being said, every wedding will look different and no matter how meticulous the planning, your day will unfold in its own unique way.
 And it will be perfect and beautiful and everything that makes your heart happy, I promise this you.

 It’s my job to capture your day, package it up and deliver it to you so that you can relive it for all your years to come.
 Simultaneously keeping a calm presence and appearing at your side every time you need me and to the shadows when you don’t.

 Most importantly I’m tasked with using my magic to read your mind, seeing the future and otherwise wielding my wizardry skills, (aka intuition years of experience and foresight) to perfectly capture your day.